-Wireless surround-sound systems are categorized into two main types based on the way in which they receive information: Bluetooth and Wi-Fi.
+Wireless surround-sound systems are categorized into two main types based on how they receive information: Bluetooth and Wi-Fi.

-Bluetooth wireless surround-sound speakers were the first of their kind to emerge into the market.
+Bluetooth wireless surround-sound speakers, such as the Echo dot, were the first of their kind to emerge into the market.
 However, because Bluetooth must compress audio data before transmitting it, this technology’s quality is limited.

 Despite falling short in the quality category, Bluetooth surround-sound systems are easier to install, less expensive, and more common, allowing these wireless systems to work with almost any electronic device.

 Wi-Fi surround-sound systems that are wireless are newer to the market than those systems with Bluetooth technology, so there can be issues when users want to connect a device that doesn’t have Wi-Fi compatibility.
 However, most Bluetooth-enabled devices will have their own app that users can access through Wi-Fi.
 It is a more complicated way to pair a device, but the benefits of Wi-Fi might make it worth it.